 Undergraduate Herbalist Certificate

-In an undergraduate certificate program in herbal studies, sometimes called herbal therapy, students learn how herbs work and the effects they have upon the body.
-Programs cover the combination of herbal treatments with different alternative healing methods, such as Ayurveda, Chinese medicine and Native American techniques.
-Students learn about handling and preparing herbs as well.
-There are usually no specific admissions prerequisites to enter a program, but applicants are advised to have some prior herbal knowledge.
+In undergraduate herbal studies, students learn how herbs affect the body and how combinations of herbal treatments are used in different alternative healing systems, such as Ayurveda, Chinese medicine and Native American medicine.
+Students also practice handling and preparing herbs.
+There are usually no specific admissions prerequisites for entering a program, but applicants are advised to have some prior knowledge of herbs.

-An herbalism certificate program introduces students to historical uses of herbs and herbs' relationships to traditional medicine practices.
-Students learn about herbal properties and how herbs react with body systems.
+An herbalist certificate program introduces students to historical uses of herbs and the relationship of herbs to traditional medicine practices.
 A program may cover topics that include:

 - Herbal classification